What is the best way to remove cement dust?

 HG is thé cement dust removal solution

 HG has various products in the assortment for safe cement dust removal from many different surfaces.
 Is the cement dust on marble or other calciferous natural stone, concrete or epoxy tiles containing natural stone, such as granite or marble composite?
-Then use HG natural stone cement & lime film remover (HG product 31).
+Then use HG natural stone cement grout film removerr (HG product 31).

 Is it stubborn cement and mortar dust on porous and non-porous tiles?
-Then we advise HG cement, mortar & efflorescence remover (HG product 12).
+Then we advise HG tile cement grout and mortar remover (HG product 12).
 It is also suitable for non-calciferous natural stone.

 Do you have a good tip for how to remove cement dust?
 Let us know!